 Editors should ensure that the mistakes, inconsistencies, or misdirections in studies are corrected quickly.

 Editors are responsible for protecting the intellectual property rights of all the articles published in the journal and the rights of the journal and author(s) in cases where these rights are violated.
 Also, editors should take the necessary precautions in order to prevent the content of all published articles from violating the intellectual property rights of other publications.
 See Plagiarism Check

 Editors must examine the complaints from authors, reviewers, or readers and respond to them in an explanatory and enlightening manner.

 Political and Economic Apprehensions

 The fact that all manuscripts are reviewed through "Blind Review" has a direct influence on the publication quality.
-This process ensures confidentiality by objective and independent review.
-The review process at GORM is carried out on the principle of double blind review.
+This process ensures confidentiality by an objective and independent review.
+The review process at GORM is carried out on the principle of double-blind review.
 Reviewers do not contact the authors directly, and their reviews and comments are processed through the journal management system.
-In this process, the reviewer views on the evaluation forms and full texts are assigned to the author(s) by the editor.
-Therefore, the reviewers doing review for GORM are supposed to bear the following ethical responsibilities:
+In this process, the reviewer's views on the evaluation forms and full texts are assigned to the author(s) by the editor.
+Therefore, the reviewers doing a review for GORM are supposed to bear the following ethical responsibilities: